-This is a very quick & concise guide on full frame vs crop sensor cameras.
+Hi folks, this is a very quick & concise article covering sensor sizes.

 The Sony a6000 is a popular example of a camera that is considered a crop sensor.